OpenStickCommunity/Site/latency_testing/README.md

 ## Setup

 <p>
   The setup used for testing is comprised of an Sunfounder Arduino MEGA 2560 with a generic USB Host Shield addon and an RP2040 Advanced Breakout Board v5.4E Passthrough Edition.
 The RP2040 Advanced Breakout Board v5.4E Passthrough Edition is connected to the USB Host Shield addon with a 3.3' Ugreen USB-C to USB-A cable.
 The USB Host Shield addon is connected to the Ardunio MEGA 2560 directly via available header stack.
 The Arduino MEGA 2560 is connected to an M1 MacBook Air with a 3' Ugreen USB-C to USB-B cable.
-A 1' female to female Depont wire is connected between pin 7 on the USB Host Shield and pin 19 on the RP2040 Advanced Breakout Board v5.4E Passthrough Edition's 20 pin header which is the `up` direction by default.
+A 1' female to female DuPont wire is connected between pin 7 on the USB Host Shield, and pin 19 on the RP2040 Advanced Breakout Board v5.4E Passthrough Edition's 20 pin header.
+This is the `up` direction by default.
 No other wires or cables are needed.
 </p>

 <p>